mjhea0/django-interactive-charts-post/README.md

 {% endblock %}
 ```

-This block of code creates the canvases and initializes the charts.
+This block of code creates the HTML5 canvases which charts use to initialize.
+We also passed `responsive` to each charts' options so it adjusts based on the window size.

 Add the following script to your HTML file: